Themekraft/wc4bp-groups/readme.txt

 4. Done ;)

 == Changelog ==

+= 1.0.5 =
+* Updating the loaded freemius to use it form core
+* Improve the messages for requirement library

 = 1.0.4 18.
 July 2017 =
 * Remove the changelog.txt.
 Its located in eh readme.txt